Aravind-Sathesh/Computer-Project-XII/README.md

 Instructions:

-Please ensure that image files and .csv file are within the same directry.
+Please ensure that image files and .csv file are within the same directory.
 Otherwise you wont be able to access the files.